Quia Sum, Cogito: Chapter 1

 She nods; accepting my excuse.
 “Alright, so I’ll see you when I get back?”

 Her voice is absent of any critique: “I really wish you would know I’m ok.
-I am ok.
-I love you.
+I am ok.”
+The emotional contrast is amplified by stressing “am”, but her gaze is enough to ignore it.
+With that she resumes the expected salutation, “I love you.
 T star.”
-The emotional contrast is amplified when she amplifies “am”, but her gaze is enough to ignore it.

 The dream, the embrace, the reassurance, the love: it’s all a sham.
 In a world designed to demand integrity with function how can people believe in the chaos of anarchy?
 The hug should have been an untarnished version of the control and compassion from my dream, but every embrace is mitigated by the monstrosity on my arm, forcing impotence and reducing my ability to feel.
-The control and compassion inherent to the reassurance was undermined by the delusion of incompleteness and the added insult that she was feeding those leeches that caused the accident.
+The control and compassion inherent to the reassurance was undermined by the delusion of incompleteness and the added insult that she was feeding those leeches that ultimately caused the accident.
 Even the control and compassion that was always built into my love – my authenticity – was stolen by their expectation that I forgive them.

 I let the contradiction of the feelings build as I start walking away from my sanctuary.
 I look down the street that leads to the broken society we depend on.
 One of degeneracy and lawlessness and sloth and greed.
 I wait until I cross onto the public greenway to mentally activate my AR.
 The information invades my every thought; forcing me to question where I stop and the outside begins.
 Most seem happy to be integrated and lose their sense of self.
 So it’s no wonder that it was taken advantage of – creating a social labyrinth that can’t be navigated without complying.
 The forced conversion into an organic android is both a reminder that my ritual has ended and that I’m entering into the social dystopia beyond my refuge.